 Trust is required when expressing devotion.
-Knowing one’s own and the others’ boundaries and preferred method of giving or receiving affection goes a long way towards enhancing relationships whether they are with friends, strangers, or intimate relationships.
+Knowing one’s own and the other’s boundaries and preferred method of giving or receiving affection goes a long way toward enhancing relationships whether they are with friends, strangers, or in intimate relationships.

 Not everyone finds it easy to express their feelings verbally, others, for a variety of reasons, have difficulty giving and receiving touch.
 It’s up to the individuals to have those kinds of conversations and share his/her preferences with their partners.